-In 2017 Nneka was appointed to Chair the Board Nominations Committee for ISACA (Information Systems Audit and Control Association).
-She successfully overhauled the board nomination process in harmony with related corporate governance activity, thereby creating a diverse 2018/19 board.
+She was previously the Chair of the Board Nominations Committee for ISACA (Information Systems Audit and Control Association) London.
+Nneka successfully overhauled the board nomination process in harmony with related corporate governance activity, thereby creating a diverse 2018/19, 2019/20 board.

-She has recently been recognised in Diligent’s 2020 Modern Governance 100 for her exceptional ability to support organisations throughout the corona virus pandemic, driving greater diversity and sustainable cyber security practices, providing sharper insights for company leadership, and ensuring strong governance practices across the board.
+She was recognised in Diligent’s 2020 Modern Governance 100 for her exceptional ability to support organisations throughout the corona virus pandemic, driving greater diversity and sustainable cyber security practices, providing sharper insights for company leadership, and ensuring strong governance practices across the board.

 She is passionate about diverse and inclusive representation within the leadership and management of responsible organisations.
 Nneka recently shared her perspectives on diversity in a Forbes article,

 ‘Why Diversity Is Too Important for CEOs to Ignore’.

 Nneka’s academic endeavours and professional commitments ensure that she’s well known in both private and public-sector organisations, which in turn means that she is called upon to advise, liaise or provide direction on tech, digital and governance matters across many industries, both in the UK and internationally.

 She is a compelling international media spokesperson and international keynote speaker, for more information please see Public Speaking.